Rhoumi/faust2svgplot/README.md

 ### notes
 * mydsp.cpp is for testing the arch / replace with your dsp.cpp in line 67 in svgplot.cpp
+* mydsp2.cpp and mydsp9.cpp are for multichannel tests
 * plot.h is the signalsmith lib file

 ### to do